 What is the relationship between IAAF and AIMS from one side, and AIMS and national athletic associations on the other, when it comes to specific events like marathons in various cities?

 Our relationship stems from the time of AIMS’ creation, back in May 1982, at its first Congress in London.
 Even prior to this date, the emerging world of mass marathon races was seeking some recognition from the athletics governing body, the IAAF, which considered this movement a hobby activity more than an organised sport.
-Nevertheless, the organisers of the 29 races that attended this first Congress introduced, as part of AIMS objectives, “to work with the International Association of Athletic Federations – IAAF on all matters relating to international road races”, and since then we have been working closely, mostly on all technical matters, such as race measurements, qualifying criteria, Measurer’s seminars etc.
+Nevertheless, the organisers of the 29 races that attended this first Congress introduced, as part of AIMS objectives, “to work with the International Association of Athletics Federations – IAAF on all matters relating to international road races”, and since then we have been working closely, mostly on all technical matters, such as race measurements, qualifying criteria, Measurer’s seminars etc.

 On the national side, AIMS has no formal relationship with any national federation.